Research and reports

 For many people though, retiring means being able to stop working while still being financially secure, and a pension gives you that security.

 It’s important that self-employed people think about when they’d like to retire.
 Having a particular age in mind is one of the first steps in retirement planning.
-That’s because if you’re 40 and you know you’d like to retire at 60, you can figure out how much you’ll need to save into your pension each month to be able to live the life you want to lead in retirement.
+That’s because if you’re 40 and you know you’d like to retire at 60, you can figure out how much to save for retirement.

 The earlier you start saving the better, as you won’t need to contribute as much into your pension each month if you start earlier.